deploymenttheory/go-api-sdk-jamfpro/README.md

 These constants are used to set the maximum number of concurrent requests the client can make, the lifespan of the token, and a buffer period.

 2. Loading OAuth Credentials
 The http client for this SDK supports both classic auth and Oauth with bearer token.
-Since the direction of travel is Oauth, in this example store your credentials in a JSON file for secure and easy access.
+Since the direction of travel is Oauth, and it's fine grain permission management it's strongly suggested to use this auth method when using this SDK.
+To make use of this sdk, create your api client ID and secret and then store your credentials in a JSON file for credential loading.
 The structure of the client auth json should be like this:

 ```json
 {